gmag11/EnigmaIOT/readme.md

 ## Data format

-Although it is not mandatory, use of [CayenneLPP format](https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload) is recommended for sensor data compactness.
+Although it is not mandatory at all, use of [CayenneLPP format](https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload) is recommended for sensor data compactness.

 You may use [CayenneLPP encoder library](https://github.com/sabas1080/CayenneLPP) on sensor node and [CayenneLPP decoder library](https://github.com/gmag11/CayenneLPPdec) for decoding on Gateway.